ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 </figure>

 !!!
 Note
-    The iFlight Commando 8 is not using an internal RF module for its ExpressLRS units, unlike the RadioMaster Zorro, RadioMaster TX16S MK2, RadioMaster TX12 MK2, Jumper T-lite V2, Jumper T-pro or the BetaFPV Lite Radio 3 Pro.
+    The iFlight Commando 8 is NOT using an internal RF module for its ExpressLRS units, unlike the RadioMaster Zorro, RadioMaster TX16S MK2, RadioMaster TX12 MK2, Jumper T-lite V2, Jumper T-pro or the BetaFPV Lite Radio 3 Pro.

     Set the Internal RF module to Off, and set the External RF module to CRSF protocol, as any External RF module requires.